oswaldobapvicjr/jep-data-extension/README.md

 <tr>
 <td>isInteger</td>
-<td>Returns 1 if the given parameter is a number (or string representing a number) is a whole number (which lacks decimals).
+<td>Returns 1 if the given number (or valid string) represents a whole number, i.e, which lacks decimals.
 </td>
 </tr>